opengeospatial/geoapi/README.md

 # How to build

-* Download and install J2SE 1.6 or above (http://java.sun.com).
+* Download and install Java 7 or above (http://download.oracle.com/javase/7).
 * Download and install Maven 3 (http://maven.apache.org).
 * Invoke `mvn install` from the command line in this directory.